RegisterCluster

 Required: Yes

-The metadata that you apply to the cluster to assist with categorization and organization.
-Each tag consists of a key and an optional value, both of which you define.
-Cluster tags do not propagate to any other resources associated with the cluster.
+Metadata that assists with categorization and organization.
+Each tag consists of a key and an optional value.
+You define both.
+Tags don't propagate to any other cluster or Amazon resources.

 Type: String to string map